ArmandtErasmus/armandterasmus/README.md

 -->

 ### About Me:
 I’ve been passionate about technology for as long as I can remember, starting with gaming on old Windows XP and 2000 systems.
 I have a Bachelor of Science (BSc) degree in Physics with a strong focus in mathematics.
-I am interested in Cybersecurity due to my strong background in complex problem solving, computational modeling as well as my passion for technology.
+I am interested in Machine Learning and Cybersecurity due to my strong background in complex problem solving, computational modeling as well as my passion for technology.

 <!--
     some of my skills, i left some stuff out like c#, unity, and js because i've only ever played around with them :)